azurecitadel/azurecitadel.github.io/workshops/terraform/lab4.md

 }
 ```

-* Add in your webapplocs, tenant_id and kvr_object_id values
+* Add in your webapplocs value
-* Remove the defaults from your variables.tf for tenant_id and kvr_object_id
 * Set the default webapplocs to an empty list
+* Run `terraform plan` to confirm that planned changes have been unintentionally introduced

 You can check that files linked to at the bottom of the lab if you get stuck.